 The cannabis mother plant is the plant that you take the plant cuttings from.
 The “mother plant” genetics are identical to the cuttings, meaning if you love a specific phenotype from a particular plant, the cuttings will generate plants with the same characteristics.

-How to clone a marijuana plant
+How to clone marijuana

 You can clone using a few simple items, or you can go high-tech and use an auto-cloner that utilizes aeroponics to promote root growth.
-If you’re curious and have the funds, try cloning using a few different methods to see what works for you.
+If you’re curious and have the funds, try cloning weed using a few different methods to see what works for you.
 Note: clones need lots of light — around 18 hours per day — and humidity to flourish.